Valid Defenses to Workplace Sex Discrimination

 When an employee asserts discrimination in the workplace, a business or organization has the right to respond by raising an affirmative defense.
 In this article, you will find a brief overview of the defenses that an employer can (and cannot) raise in a sex discrimination case.

 Three Valid Defenses

-Sex discrimination is unlawful under both federal law and state labor regulations.
-Many employers in Washington are subject to Title VII of the Civil Rights Act of 1964 and/or the Washington State Law Against Discrimination.
-If your business or organization is facing a discrimination claim or retaliation case from a current or former employee, there are some possible defenses available, including:
+Many employers in Washington are subject to either Title VII of the Civil Rights Act of 1964 or the Washington State Law Against Discrimination.
+If your business or organization is facing a discrimination claim or retaliation case from a current or former employee, there are some possible defenses available, including the following.

 In some cases, employers undermine their own interests by trying to fight employment discrimination claims with an invalid legal defense.
 Here are three of the most common improper defenses that employers try to raise against sex discrimination land sexual harassment lawsuits:

-- Denial: Moore says one of the biggest mistakes she sees business make is claiming simply that they didn’t discriminate.
+- Denial: Moore says one of the biggest mistakes she sees business make is claiming that they simply didn’t discriminate or cause a hostile work environment.
 “That causes the jurors to go back in the jury room and talk about the business and talk about everything they did wrong,” she says.
 Simply denying the allegations is a quick way to lose your case.

 - My Business, My Choice: Business owners and managers have wide discretion to make their own hiring and firing employment practices.
 That being said, they cannot simply do whatever they want—discrimination laws protect employees against sex discrimination.
 A “choice” to discriminate on the basis of sex or gender is an employment law violation.